 \section{Abstract}

-In this article we study quantitative rigidity properties for the compatible and incompatible two-state problems for suitable classes of $\A$-free operators.
-In particular, in the compatible setting we prove that all first order, constant-rank, linear operators with affine boundary data which enforce oscillations yield the typical $\epsilon^{\frac{2}{3}}$-lower scaling bounds.
+In this article we study quantitative rigidity properties for the compatible and incompatible two-state problems for suitable classes of $\A$-free operators and for a singularly perturbed $T_3$ structure for the divergence operator.
+In particular, in the compatible setting of the two-state problem we prove that all homogeneous, first order, linear operators with affine boundary data which enforce oscillations yield the typical $\epsilon^{\frac{2}{3}}$-lower scaling bounds.
 As observed in \cite{CC15} for higher order operators this may no longer be the case.
 Revisiting the example from \cite{CC15}, we show that this is reflected in the structure of the associated symbols and that this can be exploited for a new Fourier based proof of the lower scaling bound.
 Moreover, building on \cite{Ruland22, Garroni04, Palombaro04}, we discuss the scaling behaviour of a $T_3$ structure for the divergence operator.
 We prove that as in \cite{Ruland22} this yields a non-algebraic scaling law.